Testing a nonlinear solution of the Israel-Stewart theory: Preliminaries of the Israel-Stewart theory

-In the following section we will provide some generalities of the exact solution found in Ref. \cite{norman1}.
-We refer the reader to the aforementioned reference to see the technical details clearly.
-By introducing the change of variable, $x = \ln (a/a_{0})$ in Eq. (\ref{eq:good}), where $a_{0}$ is the value for the scale factor at which the Hubble parameter becomes $H_{0}$, one gets
+In the following section, we will provide some generalities of the exact solution found in Ref. \cite{Cruz:2018psw}.
+We refer the reader to the aforementioned reference to see the technical details.
+In this solution, the DM is the only fluid component in the universe's energy density budget.
+It also experiences a dissipative process in the form of bulk viscosity during its cosmic evolution.
+Then, by introducing the change of variable $x = \ln (a/a_{0})$ in Eq. (\ref{eq:good}), where $a_{0}$ is the value for the scale factor at which the Hubble parameter becomes $H_{0}$, one gets